 27 PAINTINGS OF RETAIL DISPLAY MANNEQUINS PLUS PROPS

 I exhibited 20 paintings from this series at Pinacotheca gallery in Melbourne in August 1996.
 Deep Shopping was the first and only time a work was acquired by a public gallery (The National Gallery of Victoria) – Mall Teasers (1996) or Donnie, Glennie and Chaddie – an eastern suburbs trinity.
 It was acquired under the Margaret Stewart Endowment, I recently learned, but has never been shown, as far as I know.
-Deep Shopping was also the only show to receive a review (although this was just a favour by a friend, Ania Walwicz, not a noted art critic) – see reference at bottom of the page.
+Deep Shopping was also the only show to receive a review (this just a favour by a friend, Ania Walwicz, more noted as a poet than art critic) – see reference at bottom of the page.
 Seeing them again now, they don’t seem too bad, although at the time I was slightly dissatisfied.
 But it had set me thinking about my work in a new way.
 I suspect it was shunned because no one could really get into retail display as a subject.
-It probably seemed a little too arch or perverse.

-The paintings are basically about retail display or visual merchandising (VM) – an area I spent a few years working in, in the late 80s early 90s, as part of my grand tour of the commercial and applied ghetto.
+Retail display or visual merchandising (VM) is an area I spent a few years working in, in the late 80s early 90s, as part of my grand tour of the commercial and applied ghetto.
 VM is mainly window dressing, or augmenting the display of goods with props, lighting, even occasionally sound or smell!
 What interested me was the way the product was accented in a certain way by the surrounding display.
 The dressers referred to this as a ‘look’.
 VM regularly rotated looks, combining different products and props, creating new settings.
 The product could not be fully appreciated without a setting, including other products, apparently.
 No setting was ever neutral in this regard.
 Marketing required the subtlest of harmonies.
 This had striking parallels for my painting, which up until then had been concerned with a relative formalism and the gradation of whole to parts.

 In earlier series, themes had a metaphoric relation to form rather than a literal one.
 It was enough that style fragmented or made recognition of content multiple and conflicting.
 But now I saw how some content actually abetted the process, so that rather than just parts arguing with wholes, there was a parallel progression from representation to presentation.
 With Deep Shopping I found a content that advertised precisely this spectrum.
 Ultimately, VM is about building a picture around a product.
 Ultimately, every subject owes something to its picture.
 It was not necessarily a better fit of content to form for my purposes, just one that had hitherto not occurred to me.